thisaltennakoon/PlatformForCrowdsourcedDataAnnotation/README.md

 6. Capabilities to identify users who are not suitable for the task (by considering there first few annotations with a golden standard)
 7. Dynamic user interfaces that can automatically adjust according to the type of the data (image/text) and the number of classes.
 8. Proper authentication and user validation mechanisms.
-9.	* As an advanced feature, online payment capabilities to pay annotators (not necessary)

 Expand the project idea into 4 main modules, that can be developed by the 4 members, and then combine the main modules as a single application.